SasankYadati/20HoursOfTCS/README.md

 ## Idea

-It takes roughly 20 hours to make a good progress in a new skill.
+It takes roughly 20 hours to make good progress in a new skill.
 It involves 4 steps.

 ### 1. Deconstruct the skill
 ### 2. Learn enough to self correct